dynatrace-oss/barista/CONTRIBUTING.md

 * Test your changes with our supported browsers
 * Run unit, ui and universal tests, as described in the [developer documentation](DEVELOPMENT.md), and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-guidelines).
-* Push your branch to Bitbucket:
+* Push your branch to Bitbucket.
 * Create a new Pull Request from your branch against the master
 * If you want to create a PR that is not ready for review, mark it as "WIP" in the title.
 * The PR must be reviewed by @thomas.pink and/or @fabian.fiedl.
-Other reviewers can also be specified but optional.
+Other reviewers can be added optionally.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run all tests to make sure they are still passing.